-1) A male who is in the presence of a female that is dressed immodestly (including her head uncovered if she is married) may not recite any Brachos, Tefilos or words Torah if he can see her.
+1) A male who is in the presence of a female who is dressed immodestly (including her head uncovered if she is married) may not recite any Brachos, Tefilos or words Torah if he can see her.
 (Shulchan Aruch Orach Chaim Siman 75:1)

 This applies even if the female in question is one that he is otherwise permitted to see dressed as such (e.g. his wife) (ibid.)

-There is a debate amongst the Poskim if the aforementioned Halacha applies only when gazing at her or if it even applies if he can simply see her.
+There is a debate among the Poskim if the aforementioned Halacha applies only when gazing at her or if it even applies if he can simply see her.
 (See Be’er Heitev Siman 75:2.
 See also Bach Siman 75)

 It is best to be stringent, and if one finds himself in such a situation (e.g. at a Shabbos table with as yet unobservant guests who aren’t dressed modestly and he needs to recite Kiddush or Birchas hamazon or say Divrei Torah) he should turn his head and close his eyes, or if he cannot turn away, at least close his eyes, while reciting the Brachos, Tefilos or Torah.
 (See Biur Halacha Siman 75:1 Dibur Hamaschil B’makom that L’Chatchila closing the eyes alone is not adequate)

 2) One who does recite Brachos, Tefilos or speaks words of Torah while he sees an immodestly clad female is considered to have transgressed a sin and causes a spiritual darkness in the upper worlds.
 (See Sefer Geder Olam from the Chofetz Chaim Perek 6)